arv100kri/Cognitive-Services/Content/en-us/KES/Overview.md

 # Knowledge Exploration Service
 Welcome to the Microsoft Knowledge Exploration Service.
 Knowledge Exploration Service (KES) offers a fast and effective way to add interactive search and refinement to applications.
 With KES, you can build a compressed index from structured data, author a grammar that interprets natural language queries, and provide interactive query formulation with auto-completion suggestions.

-See [Getting Started](GettingStarted.md) for a walkthrough of using KES to create an interactive search interface for an academic publications domain.
+See [Getting Started](GettingStarted.md) for a sample walkthrough of how to use KES to create an interactive search interface for an academic publications domain.

 ![AcademicAutoComplete](AutoComplete.png)